-I believe that my research has implications for professional learning opportunities of individuals in many different fields.
+I believe that my research has implications for individuals in many different fields.
 I am very interested in how we can break down the silos that exist between different professions, and would love to hear from others who wish to explore this further.
-I also hope that my research will build foundations for rethinking how we bring connected learning more authentically into our pedagogical practice.
+I also hope that my research will build foundations for rethinking how we bring networked and connected learning more authentically into our pedagogical practice.

-I have previously worked as a librarian and teacher, and have been fortunate to have had many wonderful learning opportunities across a variety of roles, in a variety of contexts.
+I have been an educator for over 25 years and have taught at every level from Prep to Post-Graduate.
+Through positions as a teacher, teacher librarian and learning designer, I have had many wonderful learning opportunities across a variety of roles, in a variety of contexts.
 When I’m not working, I love reading, playing with my Jack Russell, named Ruby.
 I also love cooking (and eating!).
 I’d love to travel more and see the world, and eat my way around many different countries and cultures!

 Access a summary CV here.
 Full details are available on my LinkedIn Page.